 - Disrupting OCG’s business models – remove the social/economic niche that they exploit, boosting legitimate business opportunities (ecological concepts including niche are discussed here and at various places under evolution, crime and security)

-- Creating distrust within OCGs, and across criminal networks
+- Creating distrust within OCGs, and across criminal networks, and between OCGs and their clients

 - Diminishing OCGs (number/quality of members leaving is greater than numbers being recruited)